simonborer/teaching-tools/README.md

 This repo constitutes a variety of tools that have helped me find these efficiencies.

-## Use
-(Still need to write this part - usage represented in this repo doesn't necessarily represent how I use these scripts in my regular workflow - I put my bash scripts in my `/bin/` folder and alias them in my `.bashrc`; node scripts are [run as cli tools](https://developer.okta.com/blog/2019/06/18/command-line-app-with-nodejs), etc. Also, there's a lot of opinionated, albeit relative, file paths in these scripts - that should be taken care of for enhanced usability)

 ## Problems being solved
 - Partial automation for [downloading student work from Blackboard](#get-assignments)
 - After downloading student work, [uncompressing a variety of file formats, cleaning up the uncompressed directory structure and deleting superfluous system files](#unzip).